 - Gradually, whisk in the sugar.
 Don't fret is the mixture looks dry here!

-- Beat in eggs, one at a time, beating well after each addition.
+- Add in the vanilla.
+Beat in eggs, one at a time, beating well after each addition.
 Beat in the coffee.

 - Add the dry ingredients into the wet ingredients, and stir to combine - be sure not to over mix here!

 - Fold in the chocolate chunks and espresso beans, stirring until everything is just combined.